turingschool/launch-curriculum/module4/lessons/Week3/CoffeeChatPD.md

 ### Sending a Thank You Message

-Always send a thank you note.
+As the above Muse article shares, "Always send a thank you note.
 Always.
 Your interviewee should never wonder how much you appreciated the time she took to share her hard-earned knowledge with you.
-Remember, you never know what doors she could open for you one day.
+Remember, you never know what doors she could open for you one day."
 The more personalized your message the better.
 It's best to include some detail from your coffee chat that you found particularly impactful.

+## ✅✅ Deliverable ✅✅
-✅Deliverable: You will be paired up with a developer (most likely a Turing Alumn) for your first coffee chat.
+You will be paired up with a developer (most likely a Turing Alumn) for your first coffee chat.
 Once your instructor makes the introduction, you will be responsible for scheduling a time to meet, meeting and asking great questions, and sending a thank you email.

 Send the following in a message to your instructors.